 If you are allergic to certain kinds of pets or to pet dander, but need to fly, you can reduce the chance that there will be an animal in the cabin on your flight.
 You can fly on an airline that does not allow pets in the cabin.
 You can also ask the reservations agent for your airline if another passenger on the same flight has made reservations to travel with a pet.
 You should also check with your allergist or doctor before your trip to discuss travel related risks and ask if you should carry medications with you.
 If a reaction should occur during the flight, follow your doctor's treatment instructions and ask a flight attendant for assistance.

 Each airline sets its own rules when it comes to travel with pets.
 These rules usually include limitations on pet travel based on weather, time of year, size of the pet, or any number of other criteria.
+Many airlines may also require that your pet have documentation from a veterinarian stating that your pet is fit to fly.
 You should check directly with the airline when you purchase your ticket and also shortly before your departure date, since changes in the airline’s rules may happen quickly or without advance notice.

 Reducing Your Pet Travel Risks

 Here are some ways that you can reduce your chances of you pet getting too stressed during the trip:

 - Take a nonstop flight, or a flight where you and your pet don't have to change planes.

 - Put full contact information and any special care instructions in your pet carrier in case you and your pet get separated.